pmccrind/pmccrind.github.io/essays/javascript-doesnt-have-a-type.md

 ---
 layout: essay
 type: essay
-title: The difficult things will always be difficult
+title: JavaScript Doesn't have a Type
 # All dates must be YYYY-MM-DD format!
-date: 2016-02-06
+date: 2020-01-22
 labels:
+  - JavaScript
+  - Java
-  - Engineering
+  - Coding
 ---
 You can just declare a function.
 Yes, as a keyword.
 Just make a standalone function and call it.
 Don’t worry about what its going to return we can make it up as we go along, more on that later.